oracle/python-oracledb/doc/src/api_manual/module.rst

     specified, are expected to be a sequence of values which identifies the database shard to connect to.
 The key values can be a list of strings, numbers, bytes, or dates.
 These values are only used in the python-oracledb Thick mode and are ignored in the Thin mode.
+See :ref:`connsharding`.

     The ``debug_jdwp`` parameter is expected to be a string with the format `host=<host>;port=<port>` that specifies the host and port of the PL/SQL